-Updates: Security Theme Data
+Updates: Security Data

 Military Surface Grid Areas: This grid-like pattern delineates a series of smaller geographic areas within the Operating Areas for administrative and ocean planning purposes.

-The new maps were published by the National Oceanic and Atmospheric Administration and Bureau of Ocean Energy Management on MarineCadastre.gov in partnership with the Navy.
+The maps were published by the National Oceanic and Atmospheric Administration and Bureau of Ocean Energy Management on MarineCadastre.gov in partnership with the Navy.

 For more information on the Portal’s Department of Defense data, visit the Data Catalog’s Security section.